wongco/hack-or-snooze-api/readme.md

 # hack-or-snooze-api

-Hack-or-snooze-api is a RESTful API backend for a story/message posting board built in node, express & postgresql.
+Hack-or-snooze-api is a RESTful API backend for a story/message posting board built in Node, Express & PostgreSQL.

 ## Prerequisites